-Do we have to keep the commandments and laws given in the Old Testament (especially the laws of Deuteronomy)
+Do we have to keep the commandments and laws given in the Old Testament, especially the laws of Deuteronomy?

-In Hebrews 8:1-12 God says that He is going to replace the sacrificial system which was also called the Old Covenant with a New Covenant.
-The New Covenant meant we could have our sins forgiven by believing in Jesus – not temporarily by sacrifices.
-The Old Covenant could never forgive our sins (Heb.
-10:1), but Jesus’ blood – His death – can and does forgive our sins forever when one believes and depends on Jesus to forgive.
-Hebrews 9 tells us that Jesus’ death made this system obsolete.
+The Old Covenant was faulty and was replaced by the New Covenant (Hebrews 8:7-13).
+The animal sacrifices under the Old Covenant could never forgive our sins (Hebrews 10:1-4), but Jesus’ blood – His death – can and does forgive our sins forever when one believes and depends on Jesus for the forgiveness of one’s sins (Hebrews 10:5-18).
+Hebrews 9 tells us that Jesus’ death made the ceremonial system of the Old Covenant obsolete.
 Jesus was the perfect sacrifice (John 1:29) which takes away our sin.
 Listen to Hebrews 10:16-18,

 “THIS IS THE COVENANT THAT I WILL MAKE WITH THEM AFTER THOSE DAYS,” SAYS THE LORD: “I WILL PUT MY LAWS UPON THEIR HEART, AND UPON THEIR MIND I WILL WRITE THEM,” He then says, “AND THEIR SINS AND THEIR LAWLESS DEEDS I WILL REMEMBER NO MORE.”
 Now where there is forgiveness of these things, there is no longer any offering for sin.
 (NASB) Hebrews 10:16-18

 However, the Ten Commandments are a different story.
 All of the Ten Commandments are repeated in the New Testament, except for the command to keep the Sabbath.

 Notice there is no command in the New Testament to keep the Sabbath.
 In fact, in I Corinthians 16:2 we find the early church gathered for worship on the first day of the week – Sunday.
 In summary, only nine of the original ten commandments apply to us today.